stefan-zobel/streamsupport/Readme.txt

- - As of release 1.6.1, j8.u.c.Phaser has moved to the streamsupport-atomic component and j8.u.c.CompletionException has moved to streamsupport-cfuture (the only place where it is used).
+ - As of release 1.6.1, j8.u.c.Phaser has moved to the streamsupport-atomic component and j8.u.c.CompletionException has moved to streamsupport-cfuture (the only place where it is used). streamsupport-literal is no longer maintained but the 1.6.0 version can still be used since it doesn't have any dependencies on other artifacts.